 How to Register a Company in the UK: Step-by-Step Guide

-Perhaps you’re self-employed and looking to expand your business.
+Perhaps you’re self-employed and looking to expand your business, or you have just registered a company in the UK.
 Or maybe you’re looking to start a new endeavour from scratch, and want to raise capital by selling shares.
-Whatever the reason, you’re thinking about creating an incorporated business, often called a company.
+Whatever the reason, you’re thinking about creating an incorporated business, often called a company, including how to register company limited entities correctly.

 There are several steps to go through to establish and register a new company, but first and foremost is understanding what you’re signing up for.